Tinubu to meet Chinese President Xi Jinping - ExBulletin

 Presidential spokesman Ajuri Ngelale said this during a briefing with White House correspondents on Tuesday.

-He said the president would also visit two major Chinese companies, Huawei Technologies and the China Railway and Construction Corporation.
+He said the president would also visit two major Chinese companies, Huawei Technologies, as well as the China Railway and Construction Corporation (CRCC).

-He then said the president would meet with the chief executives of 10 major Chinese companies with total assets under management of more than $3 trillion across multiple sectors of the economy.
+He then said the president would meet with the chief executives of ten major Chinese companies with assets under management totaling more than $3 trillion across multiple sectors of the economy.

 The sectors affected include, among others, information and communications technology, oil and gas, aluminium production, port construction and dredging services, financial services and satellite technology.